There was a time when workers were simply categorized as white collar or blue collar.

 When it comes to healthcare, deskless workers are at a distinct disadvantage, especially with virtual care.

-While knowledge and office workers can simply block out time on their calendar and sequester themselves in a quiet, well lit space for a telehealth consultation, their deskless co-workers aren’t so fortunate.
+While knowledge and office workers can simply block out time on their calendar and sequester themselves in a quiet, well lit space for a virtual care consultation, their deskless co-workers aren’t so fortunate.

 Even if they have a mobile app to conduct a virtual care session, they still don’t have easy access to a provider.
 As frontline workers, their daily workflow is different.
-They are often working with customers or in a noisy manufacturing environment that preclude video telehealth consultations.
+They are often working with customers or in a noisy manufacturing environment that preclude video virtual care consultations.